andresilva8624/E-Commerce-App/README.md

 ## Description

 The app development was to modify the starter code to create an application called E-Commerce App.
-You’ll configure a working Express.js API to use Sequelize to interact with a MySQL database.
+You’ll need to configure a working Express.js API to use Sequelize to interact with a MySQL database.
 Insonmia is used for the GET for categories, products or tags.
 The data is displayed in a formatted JSON.
 You can create, update, and delete data in the database by using API POST, PUT, and DELETE routes in Insomnia.
 Enjoy! 😀

 - [Installation](#installation)